PROSPECTIVE STUDENT FAQ

 We plan on offering all of the same athletics and academic courses we currently offer so we do not expect any changes.

 MY CHILD CANNOT ATTEND NEW STUDENT ORIENTATION.
 WHAT SHOULD WE DO?

 Email the Ninth Grade Assistant Principal, email@example.com.
 It is expected that all students attend as they will meet their cohort of students, they will receive their textbooks, chromebooks, badges, lockers, tour the school, & meet some of the school staff so please make every attempt to attend orientation.

 I AM AN INCOMING 10TH-12TH GRADER.
 DO I STILL NEED TO ATTEND NEW STUDENT ORIENTATION?

-We will have a special cohort just for 10th-12th graders.
+Yes, we will have a special cohort just for 10th-12th graders.

 IS BUS TRANSPORTATION AVAILABLE TO AND FROM LASA?

-All students within the boundaries of Austin ISD are eligible for transportation to and from school.
+Yes, all students within the boundaries of Austin ISD are eligible for transportation to and from school.
 There are significant changes to our bus routes over the summer as our student demographic shifts with each incoming class.
 Routes are only finalized in August for the upcoming school year.
 However, if you want a sneak peek at what it currently looks like, please go to the AISD bus stop finder: https://busstop.austinisd.org/regedpub/default.aspx?load=addressInput&skipPlan=true